-Note: This document is meant as a general reference and may not apply to your laptop, as your laptop may have a different keyboard key design.
+This page is a general reference guide and may not apply to your laptop, as your laptop may have a different keyboard key design.
 Additionally, if you're trying to remove or put a key back on a desktop keyboard, see: How do I remove the keys on a keyboard?

 Fixing a loose keycap

-If the keycap is loose but still attached to the laptop computer it can often be fixed by pressing down on the keycap.
-If it's able to re-attach you should hear a snap while pressing the key down.
-If this does not fix the issue we suggest removing the key so it can be re-attached.
+If the keycap is loose but still attached to the laptop, it can often be fixed by pressing down on the keycap.
+If the keycap re-attaches, a snap while pressing the key down is heard.
+If this does not fix the issue, we suggest removing the key so it can be re-attached.
 The re-attachment process is detailed below.

 Fixing a broken keycap

-Note: If a key, keycap, key pad, or retainer is physically broken or missing, it must be replaced, see: Where can I find a replacement for a keyboard key?
+If a key, keycap, key pad, button, or retainer is physically broken or missing, it must be replaced, see: Where can I find a replacement for a keyboard key?

-If you're just having difficulty putting the key back onto the laptop follow the below steps.
-If you're trying to put the spacebar key back on skip to spacebar steps.
+If you're having difficulty putting a key back onto the laptop, follow the steps below.
+If you're trying to fix the spacebar, skip to the spacebar steps.

-1. Start first by inserting the key retainer into the laptop.
-If you have a key pad like that shown in the above picture we suggest putting it in after the retainer is in place to make things easier.
-Once the pad is inserted it should lie flat and be able to bend like shown in the below picture.
+- Start by first inserting the key retainer into the laptop.
+If you have a key pad, we suggest inserting it after the retainer is set in place to make things easier.
+Once the retainer is inserted, it should lie flat and be able to flex (shown in the image below).

-3. Once the above two steps have been completed position the key over the retainer in the proper orientation and press down on the key.
-The key should snap onto the retainer and work.
-If the key does not look right try pressing down on all corners of the key to make sure all clips are snapped into place.
+- Once the above two steps are completed, position the key cap over the retainer in the proper orientation and press down lightly.
+The key should snap onto the retainer.
+If the key does not look right, try pressing down on all corners of the key to make sure all clips are snapped into place.
 Once snapped in, test the key and see if it works again.

-Unlike the other keys on the keyboard the spacebar requires some additional steps in order to get it back on properly.
-Below is a picture of the spacebar removed from a laptop.
-As can be seen the bottom of the spacebar has a small bar.
-Before the spacebar keycap can be placed back onto the laptop this bar must be removed.
-To remove the bar insert your flathead screwdriver or knife under the bar and pull it off.
+Unlike the other keys on the keyboard, the spacebar requires additional steps to get it back on properly.
+The image below shows the spacebar removed from a laptop.
+Before placing the spacebar keycap back onto the laptop, a bar (shown below) must be removed by inserting your flathead screwdriver beneath it and gently pulling upward.

-Once this bar has been removed place it on the laptop, which should have slots that hold the bar in place.
-Finally, once the bar is in place position the spacebar over the retainers and push down to snap it back into place.
+Once this bar is removed, place the new spacebar on the laptop.
+Be mindful that it is properly oriented over the retainers, and push down to snap it back into place.